Unalakleet, Alaska: Education

 The Mission Covenant Church of Sweden established a mission in Unalakleet in 1887.
 The Evangelical Covenant Church later started a boarding high school in 1954.
 It served students from all over western Alaska until it closed in 1985 due to changing educational practices following establishment of home rule in the 1970s.
 Most villages in Alaska established local schools, including high schools.

 The district office for the Bering Strait School District has been located in Unalakleet since 1983.
 Serving fifteen village schools, the Bering Strait School District covers territory of approximately 75000 sqmi.

-Unalakleet's local schools include Unalakleet School, a K-12 school that is internally divided into Unalakleet Elementary, Unalakleet Middle School, and Frank A. Degnan High School.
+Unalakleet's local schools include Unalakleet School, a K-12 school that is internally divided into Unalakleet Elementary, Unalakleet Middle School, and Unalakleet High School.
 The combined school population of Unalakleet Schools is 195, 180 of whom are full or part Alaska Native.

-Unalakleet basketball teams have won 6 State titles (3 by Covenant High and 3 by Frank A. Degnan High).
-Athletics played at the school include cross-country running, wrestling, mixed-6 volleyball, cross country ski/biathlon, basketball, and Native Youth Olympics.

-Unalakleet schools has a Gifted & Talented program.
-The school's students also participate in Academic Decathlon, Battle of the Books, as well as other academic programs.
+Athletics

+Unalakleet High School maintains an active and successful athletics program, offering student participation in basketball, mix-six volleyball, wrestling, cross-country running, cross-country skiing/biathlon, track and field, and Native Youth Olympics.

+Despite its classification as a 1A-sized institution (fewer than 60 students), Unalakleet has long competed at the 2A level (60–150 students) in basketball.
+Since 1991, no school has qualified for the Alaska 2A state basketball tournament more frequently than Unalakleet.
+The boys’ basketball program has secured a total of seven state championships, with three attributed to Covenant High.
+The most recent title came in 2025.
+Unalakleet has had three Alaska 2A Player of the Year in boys’ basketball: Kevin Ivanoff (1992), Aidan Ivanoff (2019), and Paxson Commack (2025).

+In volleyball, Unalakleet High School has won two state championships in the mix-six division.
+The school has also achieved success in individual sports.
+In track and field, Ourea Busk captured consecutive state titles in the 400-meter dash in 2023 and 2024, and also won back-to-back Division III state championships in cross-country running in those same years.
+In wrestling, Jack Koutchak III earned a state championship in the 103-pound weight class in 1999.

 Transportation and law

 Unalakleet Airport is a central hub for outlying villages, providing air cargo and air taxi services.
-It is served by daily airline service to Anchorage by Ravn Alaska, along with frequent cargo services by Everts Air Cargo and Northern Air Cargo.
-Daily flights to Nome and outlying villages are made by Bering Air, Ryan Air, and Ravn Connect (under Ravn Alaska).
+It is served by frequent cargo services by Everts Air Cargo and Northern Air Cargo.
+Daily flights to Nome and outlying villages are made by Bering Air and Ryan Air.

 Unalakleet has an Alaska State Troopers station.
 Its local police department works with local VPOs and VPSOs.
 A court system serves Unalakleet and surrounding villages.